Fleckism/SecurityPlus/My linked notes/assessment.md

  The process of mapping out the attack surface is referred to as network [[reconnaissance]] and discovery

-Where [[vulnerability]] scanning uses lists of patches and standard definitions of baseline configurations, [[threat hunting]] is an assessment technique that utilizes insights gained from threat intelligence to proactively discover whether there is evidence of [[TTPs]] already present within the network or system.
-This contrasts with a reactive process that is only triggered when alert conditions are reported through an incident management system.
+Where [[vulnerability]] scanning uses lists of patches and standard definitions of baseline configurations,
+- [[threat hunting]] is an **assessment technique** that utilizes insights gained from threat intelligence to **proactively** discover whether there is evidence of [[TTPs]] already present within the network or system.
+	- Threat hunting is an proactive process.
+	- This contrasts with a reactive process  that is only triggered when alert conditions are reported through an incident management system.
 You can also contrast threat hunting with penetration testing.
 Where a pen test attempts to achieve some sort of system intrusion or concrete demonstration of weakness, threat hunting is based only on analysis of data within the system.
 To that extent, it is less potentially disruptive than pen testing.